xolvio/chimp/README.md

 Chimp will give you a non-headless browser so you can do your job.
 This is very powerful when it's used with [Webdriver.io's REPL debug method](http://webdriver.io/api/utility/debug.html).

 ### Other browsers
-By default, Chimp starts a [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) instance for you.
+> *NOTE: This feature is still in development and not yet ready* By default, Chimp starts a [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) instance for you.
 If you would like to use other browsers like `firefox`, `safari` and `msie`, then you need to tell Webdriver.io to set the `desiredCapabilities` configuration in the `chimp.js` configuration.
 For example, if you wanted to use Firefox, your `chimp.js` file would look like this:
 ```javascript
 export default {